 Les Pages aux Folles

 WARNING: This Web site contains words, images or concepts that may be offensive to some.
-While reading, please be sure that your inner child is otherwise engaged.

 Subtle Self-promotion is Equated With a Good Idea at Les Pages aux Folles!

 If you read a book by a small press or self-published author that you really enjoy let the world know!
 Blog about it.
 Post reviews to Amazon, Goodreads or the like.
 Mention it to your social networks.
 Small press and self-published authors live and die by word of mouth, and your friends would probably be grateful to find a good book by a new writer.
 Everybody wins!

 I would like to make my country an international laughingstock, but nobody seems to notice that I'm alive.
 What is a poor coastal city to do?

 When I'm on public transit, I imagine that all of the girls and women have Fu Manchu moustaches. #tmi?

 Oh, hi.
 My name is Mandy.
 I work for Words and Stuff, an online company that offers "high quality journalism" at "the Internet is eating our advertising revenue base" prices.

 Welcome Back My Friednishes To The Show That Never Ednishes

 I now have a Facebook author/fan/whatever you want to call it page: Ira Nayman's Thrishty Friednishes.
 Go, look around, like it if you feel so inclined and feel free to leave a comment.
 I have only just started it, so it may be a little sparse at the moment, but I will add content based on what people post they would like to see.
 Within reason.

 Your Immortality Is Ensured!
 Sorta...
 More Or Less...